 When it comes to building a solid workforce, employee rewards and recognition rank not-so-surprisingly high on the list of perks that attract quality job-seekers.

-Does your business have an employee recognition program in place to attract and retain top talent?
+Does your business have an employee recognition and reward program in place to attract and retain top talent?

 Maybe your existing system isn’t keeping up with your growing business.